 The ability to communicate in other languages is a great asset for work, study and leisure.
 Studying Spanish at Cadbury College will give you a profound understanding of the Spanish language.
 Not only will you know more about the mechanics of the language – like grammar and vocabulary – but also about how people live and use the language on a day-today basis.

-- An A grade in GCSE Spanish is preferred.
+- A grade 7 in GCSE Spanish is preferred.

 - Please click here to see grades conversions in line with the new grading system.